anexia-it/terraform-provider-anxcloud/CONTRIBUTING.md

 ## Getting Started

 - Fork the repository on GitHub
-- Read the [README](README.md) and [Development](README.md#Development) for build and test instructions
+- Read the [README](README.md) and [Development](README.md#development) for build and test instructions
 - Play with the project, submit bugs, submit patches!

 ### Contribution Flow

 This is a rough outline of what a contributor's workflow looks like:

-- Create a topic branch from where you want to base your work (usually main).
-- Make commits of logical units.
-- Make sure your commit messages are in the proper format (see below).
-- Push your changes to a topic branch in your fork of the repository.
+1. Make your code changes on the branch of your fork of [terraform-provider-anxcloud](https://github.com/anexia-it/terraform-provider-anxcloud)
-- Make sure the tests pass, and add any new tests as appropriate.
-- Submit a pull request to the original repository.
+2. Create a pull request
+3. Add your changes to the **Unreleased** section in [CHANGELOG.md](CHANGELOG.md)

+Additional steps carried out by maintainers:

+4. Review pull request and request changes if necessary
+5. Approve workflow run via GitHub
+6. Merge the PR into the main branch of [terraform-provider-anxcloud](https://github.com/anexia-it/terraform-provider-anxcloud)

 Thanks for your contributions!